MRAlirad/ethers-simple-storage/note.md

 This url connect us to make API calls and to intract with a blockchain node.
 Ganache also has a RPC URL which is : `http://127.0.0.1:7545`

-If you go to go-ethereum github repo, there are some structures for you to run your own blockchain node. [learn more](https://github.com/ethereum/go-ethereum)
+If you go to [`go-ethereum`](https://github.com/ethereum/go-ethereum) github repo, there are some structures for you to run your own blockchain node.

 if you go to `JSON RPC Spec Playground` there are some methods you can use to interface Ethereum clients